Anoop-1061/super-duper-barnacle/README.md

 # super-duper-barnacle
-This google-colab repository is showing the steps for extracting the data from xml file zip provided in the assignment of the Python Engineer role in Steel-eye company.
+This google-colab repository is showing the steps for extracting the data from the xml file zip

 ## Steps involved -